CopernicaMarketingSoftware/Documentation/Mailerq/4.0/responsiveemail.md

 property with exactly the text and HTML that you've set in the JSON.

-## Special license

-To enable the ResponsiveEmail algorithm, you need a special license file.
-If you already have an existing license, you can upgrade this license to also allow the creation of responsive emails.

 ## Config file variables

 When responsive emails are being generated, MailerQ downloads resources